ryanwentzel/ryanlwentzel.com/collections/_liturgies/daily-prayer-for-anxious-souls.md

 &emsp;as we forgive our debtors.
 And lead us not into temptation
 &emsp;but deliver us from evil.
-For yours is the kingdom, and the power,
+For yours is the kingdom,
+&emsp;and the power,
-and the glory, forever.
+&emsp;and the glory, forever.
 Amen.

 ## Personal Prayer